OkayJerry/Whac-A-Mole_Bot/README.md

 # Whac-A-Mole Bot

 *Whac-A-Mole Bot* utilizes the libraries OpenCV, NumPy, MSS, and PyAutoGUI to play the classic game ["Whac-A-Mole"](https://www.classicgame.com/game/Whack+a+Mole).
+To use, make sure you're in windowed full screen and click run!

 ## Contributing